SWI-Prolog/contrib-protobufs/protobufs_overview.md

 zero, depending on type).
 Embedded messages and groups are omitted if not in the wire stream; you can test for their presence using get_dict/3.
+Enums are looked up and converted to atoms; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms);
+bytes are represented by lists of codes.

 There is no mechanism for determining whether a field was in the wire stream or not (that is, there is no equivalent of the Python implementation's =|HasField|=).